Meet our Governing Board

 Helping steer the Scotland 5G Centre’s direction and focus is our experienced and expert Governing Board, which provides leadership, strategic direction and oversight for the Scotland 5G Centre.

-The Board comprises our Chair, CEO and individuals appointed by each of our founding partners.
+The Board comprises our Chair, CEO, 2 Non-Executive Directors and individuals appointed by each of our founding partners.

 - Non-Executive Herefordshire & Worcestershire Health & Care NHS Trust